kylewang1999/Blood_cell_classification_kaggle/note.md

     > The resizing part in the preprocessing procedure also ontribute to thsi issue.
         ---> Solve this by storing resized images separately before training, instead of resizing as the model retrives the image

+14. GPU Memory Issue: Can only support batchsize 5